 - Hydronic heating for insulation

-- Overhead, external, and under the bed compartments for excess storage of must-have gadgets
+- Overhead, external, and under-the-bed compartments for excess storage of must-have gadgets

 - Torsion axle suspension